malramsay64/phd-thesis/01_Introduction/Glass_Formation.md

 non-linear relationship,
 each liquid has a significant change in the heat capacity at the glass transition temperature. \
-*Adapted with permission from @Lubchenko2007 © Annual Reviews* ](01_Introduction/figures/angell.png){#fig:angell_plot}
+*Figure from @Lubchenko2007 used with permission © Annual Reviews* ](01_Introduction/figures/angell.png){#fig:angell_plot}

 The most famous of the strong glass formers is \ce{SiO2},